Lightbox Image

-For 75 years, the Catholic Youth Center, or CYC, has been an invaluable part of the lives of countless youth throughout the Wyoming Valley.
+For over 75 years, the Wyoming Valley Catholic Youth Center, better known as the CYC, has been an invaluable part of the lives of countless youth throughout the Wyoming Valley.
 Their strong presence in the community provides an impactful support system in caring, nurturing and teaching children and providing a safe environment for them to be themselves, unapologetically.

 In its early years, the CYC was once the hub for after-school sports, recreational lessons, concerts, summer camps and just an all-around welcoming place for kids to be kids.
 Today, the center remains a vital resource in our community, particularly in providing quality child care for working families.